Grexal Docs

 2. Agent name — used for the directory and manifest

-This generates a project with a grexal.json manifest and a hello-world entrypoint.
+This generates a project with a grexal.json runtime manifest, a .grexal/agent.json binding file holding the slug you picked, and a hello-world entrypoint.

 Python